Edsger W. Dijkstra: Use of technology

-Personal life and death
+Personal life

 Dijkstra led a modest lifestyle, to the point of being spartan.
 His and his wife's house in Nuenen was simple, small and unassuming.
 He did not own a television, a video player, or a mobile telephone, and did not go to the movies.
 He played the piano, and, while in Austin, liked to go to concerts.
 An enthusiastic listener of classical music, Dijkstra's favorite composer was Mozart.

-Dijkstra died on 6 August 2002.
-According to officials at the University of Texas, the cause of death was cancer.
+Essays and other writing

+Throughout Dijkstra's career, his work was characterized by elegance and economy.
+A prolific writer (especially as an essayist), Dijkstra authored more than 1,300 papers, many written by hand in his precise script.
+They were essays and parables; fairy tales and warnings; comprehensive explanation and pedagogical pretext.
+Most were about mathematics and computer science; others were trip reports that are more revealing about their author than about the people and places visited.
+It was his habit to copy each paper and circulate it to a small group of colleagues who would copy and forward the papers to another limited group of scientists.